radian-software/selectrum/README.md

 * The currently selected candidate is highlighted with the face `selectrum-current-candidate`.
 If you don't like the color, you can adjust it to taste.
+    * When multiple candidates are selected (in commands which allow it, like `describe-face`), the selected candidates other than the current one are highlighted with the face `selectrum-additional-candidate`.
 * By default, the part of each candidate that matches your input is highlighted with the face `selectrum-primary-highlight`.
 There is also `selectrum-secondary-highlight`, which is not used by default